scipy-lectures/scientific-python-lectures/intro/matplotlib/index.rst

 .. tip::

     Ticks are now properly placed but their label is not very explicit.
-    We could guess that 3.142 is π but it would be better to make it explicit.
+    We could guess that 3.142 is :math:`\pi` but it would be better to make it explicit.
 When we set tick values, we can also provide a corresponding label in the second argument list.
 Note that we'll use latex to allow for nice rendering of the label.